davenaylor/postie/readme.txt

   * Can now set administrator name.
 Authorized e-mail addresses which don't have a user get posted under this name
   * Will use IPTC captions if available
-  * Added option to replace newline characters with &lt;br /&gt;
+  * Added option to replace newline characters with <br />

 =  1.1.4 (2009.03.06) =
   * Added more image options (open in new window, custom image template)